-Status & Conservation Needs Species Description & Management Options management Tench ( Tinca tinca ) The tench is native throughout much of Europe and northern Asia, but it is not native to Ireland.
+Status & Management Requirements Species Description & Management Options Presence cies Management Tench (Tinca The tench is native throughout much of Europe and northern Asia, but it is not native to Ireland.
 Although it is an introduced species, tench are considered benign as they have no significant impact on native species or ecosystems.
 They are believed to have been introduced to Ireland during the Middle Ages to farm as food in fishponds at monastic settlements, but they were frequently redistributed to angling waters, resulting in a patchy distribution around the country.
-They are quite a hardy fish and can tolerate both short periods out of water if kept wet and low oxygen conditions.
-Conn, Cullin, Sheelin re species - Not requiring Rudd (Scardinius eryhtrophthalmus) The rudd is native throughout most of Europe, but it is not native to Ireland.
+Conn, Cullin, Sheelin, Corrib Non-Native speci ently Requiring M Rudd (Scardinius eryhtrophthalmus) The rudd is native throughout most of Europe, but it is not native to Ireland.
 Although it is an introduced species, they are considered benign as they have no significant impact on native species or ecosystems.
 In Ireland, they have been redistributed for angling, often to areas with smaller, isolated lakes where they have managed to escape the impact of roach: rudd thrive best in waters from which roach are absent.
 They prefer clean waters with plenty of aquatic vegetation and typically reside lowland lakes, still backwaters of rivers and canals, in which they form shoals that feed on invertebrates, plankton and insects, especially at the surface.
 In Ireland, rudd can interbreed with other closely related species from the Cyprinidae family of fishes and forms hybrids with bream and, to a lesser extent, with roach.
-Conn, Cullin, (Sheelin) (No recent records) Non-Nativ Hybrids Roach/Bream/ Rudd Hybrids of the three cyprinid fish present in Ireland occur regularly throughout their range.
+Conn, Cullin, (Sheelin) (No recent records) Not Curr Hybrids Roach/Bream/ Hybrids of the three cyprinid fish present in Ireland occur regularly throughout their range.
 They often outnumber members of the original species from which they hybridised.
 They share very similar life history strategies to their parent populations and are considered to have been indirectly introduced to the western lakes.
 Conn, Cullin, Sheelin

-4. Stakeholder Engagement
+4.0.
+Stakeholder Engagement

-4.1 Water and Communities
+4.1.
+Water and Communities

 The involvement of interested parties, whether professionally invested or publicly engaged, in issues affecting the western lake catchments, is critical to the success of this plan.
 It is crucial that stakeholder groups, Angling federations, clubs and associations, local communities, academic institutions Environmental NGOs and government agencies, work together to achieve agreed objectives.
+Subject to resources, IFI will develop a framework whereby a schedule of consultation and feedback mechanisms will be rolled out to exchange information and provide access for stakeholders to staff and resources, including advice on funding for conservation projects.

-The European Union Water Framework Directive (WFD) was signed in law in October 2000.
-It requires EU member States to achieve water quality of at least 'good status' in rivers, lakes, groundwater, estuaries and coastal waters.
+The European Union Water Framework Directive (WFD) was transposed into Irish legislation in 2003 (SI.
+722 of 2003) It requires EU member States to achieve water quality of at least 'good status' and prevent deterioration in rivers, lakes, groundwater, estuaries and coastal waters.
 The WFD is a pioneering piece of legislation because it mandates public consultation and recognises the value of community involvement in decision making.
-It is also results based and time-bound and, in conjunction with enforcement of relevant environmental legislation, is the most effective mechanism by which to achieve good water quality in the western lakes.
+It is also results based and time-bound and, in conjunction with enforcement of relevant environmental legislation, is the most effective mechanism by which to achieve and/or maintain good ecological quality in the western lakes.

-4.2 Water Framework Directive
+4.2.
+Water Framework Directive